franciskershaw/festiviews/README.md

 14/05/2021 - Updating festival name was throwing an error as it was trying to change the url of the festival too, initial fix was to ensure that editing a festival would not edit the URL

+18/05/2021 - assignPageTrue was not working because flash messages appearing meant that they were the 'section' being targeted on the querySelector.
+Fixed by changing flash messsage container into a div

 ## Testing document notes

 * Started with the most basic version of the frontend, with forms that only had a few fields in it for convenience